AgileVentures/av-static-website/source/blog_articles/2017-01-09-drie-github.html.markdown

   - check whether moving drie servers to Ireland is getting the performance increase we hoped for
   - migrate more of LocalSupport to drie
   - prepare for the devops conference talk
-  - improve on the document outlining the needs of the different AgileVentures' projects
+  - improve on the document outlining the needs of the different AgileVentures projects
   - get budget details for drie hosting MetPlus
   - detailed technical plan for the following year